Where to start remodeling a house

 Most contractors will charge you based on the cost of the project, with a fixed percentage fee on top of the materials and sub-contractor labor.
 In my case the fee was 12.5%, which for a smaller project isn’t unreasonable.

-Step 2 in your remodel: Draw up an estimate and plans
+Step 2: Start remodeling your house by drawing up an estimate and plans

 Once you have your architect and contractor, you’ll need to work together to develop plans for your remodel and an estimate for the total cost.
 As you are doing this, it’s important to keep a couple of things in mind.